Sangeet01/ganga2D_v0/README.md

 **Goal**: Provide a quick 3D structure estimate for known compounds or new natural products, leveraging fragment similarity.
 Ideal as a starting point for further validation (e.g., NMR).

-Tested on few compounds like Aspirin, Pacitaxel due to lack of data.
+Tested on few compounds like Aspirin, Ibuprofen and Pacitaxel due to lack of data.

 ## Installation
 1. **Set Up Python**: